rxxsta/25daysofchristmas/challenges/day10_Learning-Some-Metasploit.md

 Run `cat naughty_list.txt | grep -n . | grep 148`\
 This will filter out for the 148th line.\
 `-n` in the grep command prepends each line with its corresponding line number.

+## Challenge 4: Line 52 on the nice list

+We can run the same command as the last challenge.\
+Replace "naughty_list.txt" with "nice_list.txt"\
+Replace 148 with 52\
+`cat nice_list.txt | grep -n . | grep 52`